 - Delayed delivery of data to applications

 - Unnecessary retransmissions

-The end result is higher application latency and lower throughput to the end subscriber – hence a poorer subscriber experience.
+The end result is higher application latency and lower throughput to the end subscriber.

-There are two main primary causes of packet recording: route changes and flow unaware parallelism.
+There are two main primary causes of packet reordering: route changes and flow-unaware parallelism.

-Many networks are built with redundant network paths – obviously, this is a good thing.
-When there is a failure or policy change, the path that communication between two particular end nodes use may change.
+A common network configuration is to build with redundant network paths, which is a good thing.
+When there’s a failure or policy change, the path that two particular end nodes use to communicate may change.
 While the network converges on the new path, packets from the same flow can take different paths.
 This leads to packet reordering at the end host but this is typically a short-lived phenomenon.

-Indeed, the source of the high percentage of out of order TCP segments in this WISP network was bonded Ethernet interfaces that didn’t have consistent flow hashing configured.
-It took a bit of investigation by the customer to determine the troublesome devices but Preseem made the probably painfully apparent within minutes of being deployed.
+Indeed, the source of the high percentage of out-of-order TCP segments in this WISP network was bonded Ethernet interfaces that didn’t have consistent flow hashing configured.
+It took a bit of investigation by the customer to determine the troublesome devices but Preseem made the problem painfully apparent within minutes of being deployed.